cabol/shards/README.md

 ## State

-In the previous section we saw something about the `state`, how it is returned when a new table is created or how it can be fetched at any time.
+In the previous section we saw something about the `state`, how it can be fetched at any time.
 But, what is the `state`?

 There are different properties that have to be stored somewhere in order `shards` works correctly.
 Remember, `shards` has a logic on top of `ETS`, for example, compute the